Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

 Click for DetailsThe card at the upper left of the circle represents the spiritual history of the situation the things you've learned.
-Les Morts (Death), when reversed: Stagnation or petrifaction.
-The refusal to let go of the past.
-Resistance to change because of fear.
+Ten of Pentacles (Wealth), when reversed: Material prosperity and riches squandered through slothfulness, gambling, or family problems.
+The loss of reputation or inheritance, or the failure to pass an inheritance along to one's children.

 Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
-Master of the Head (The Heirophant), when reversed: Authoritarianism.
+The Hierophant, when reversed: Authoritarianism.
 Inflexible and dogmatic thinking.
 A calcified old regime.
 Bad or incompetent advice.
 Inability to hear a higher or inner voice, or pretending to hear it for personal gain.